 Choose the Right Size Dumpster for the Job

-Let’s look at a few of the most common interior demolition projects to determine which dumpster size is typically the best choice…
+Let’s look at a few of the most common interior demolition projects to determine which dumpster size is typically the best choice.

 However, for larger bathroom remodels, a 20 yard container is the smarter option.

-- Small full baths (5 ft x 5 ft or smaller)
+- When to use a 10-yarder: Half baths or small full baths (5 ft x 5 ft or smaller)

-- Medium to large full baths (10 ft x 10 ft or smaller)
+- When to use a 20-yarder: Medium to large full baths (10 ft x 10 ft or smaller)

-For a small kitchen remodel, you will likely be able to use a 20 yard dumpster without going over the weight limit, but for a large kitchen remodel, you will certainly need a 30 yard container or larger.
+For a small kitchen remodel, you will likely be able to use a 20 yard dumpster without going over the weight limit, but for a large kitchen remodel, you will likely need a 30 yard container or larger.

-When to use a 20-yarder: Small kitchens with minimal appliances
+- When to use a 20 yarder: Small kitchens with minimal appliances

-When to use a 30-yarder: Medium kitchens with some appliances
+- When to use a 30 yarder: Medium kitchens with some appliances

-When to use a 40-yarder: Large kitchens with several appliances
+- When to use a 40 yarder: Large kitchens with several appliances

 Medium to Large Home Remodels